 - Hosted by: Dr Elizabeth Farrell AM, Jean Hailes Medical Director and gynaecologist

 Read more about the panel below.

 A free webinar for health professionals

 Vulvovaginal candidiasis (VVC) affects around 75% of women at least once during their lifetime.
 Around 5-8% of women will develop recurrent VVC (RVVC) which often requires a longer management plan.

 This event is designed to answer your clinical questions around acute and recurrent vulvovaginal candidiasis, focusing on assessment and management.
-The webinar will include a presentation and the opportunity to discuss clinical questions with one of our Jean Hailes women's health specialists, Dr Tanja Bohl
+The webinar will include a presentation and the opportunity to discuss clinical questions with Jean Hailes women's health specialist Dr Tanja Bohl.

 Please send your questions when you register so we can tailor the content accordingly.